By: Sharon Aron Baron

-Rupert Tarsey, 28, of Parkland was elected party secretary of the Broward Republican Executive Committee six months ago and dismisses the charges as only a misdemeanor, however, in documents we obtained, the charges were actually more serious.
+Rupert Tarsey, 28, of Parkland, was elected party secretary of the Broward Republican Executive Committee six months ago and dismissed the charges as only a misdemeanor; however, in documents we obtained, the charges were more serious.

 Before changing his name in 2009, he was known as Rupert Tumin Ditsworth.
 Tarsey came from a wealthy family.
-His grandfather Jason Tarsey was the owner of the historic Dunes Hotel in Las Vegas and his mother is a real estate heiress.
+His grandfather, Jason Tarsey, owned the historic Dunes Hotel in Las Vegas, and his mother is a real estate heiress.

 He parked next to a brick wall where he was obscured, and while Elizabeth was still strapped in her seatbelt, he attacked her with a claw hammer, swinging it in full force.” – the victim’s father Dr. Barcay.

-In 2007, while a 17-year-old student at one of the nation’s most prestigious college-prep schools in California, Tarsey bludgeoned a female student with a hammer.
-When it was first reported in the local media in September, Tarsey responded by saying he was charged with a misdemeanor and refused to step down from his position.
+In 2007, while a 17-year-old student at one of the nation’s most prestigious college-prep schools, Harvard-Westlake, in California, Tarsey bludgeoned a female student with a hammer.
+When it was first reported in the local media in September, Tarsey said he was charged with a misdemeanor and refused to step down from his position.

 “He deceived us,” Sutton told The Herald.
-“It looks like he even used a reputation management firm to make sure we wouldn’t find out who he is.”
+“It looks like he even used a reputation management firm to ensure we wouldn’t find out who he is.”

 We discovered through court records that Tarsey was charged with three felony counts: one count of attempted premeditated murder and two counts of assault with a deadly weapon.
 Arraignment Hearing

-After going to the restaurant, Tarsey did not take Elizabeth back to the school, instead, he drove her to the end of a cul-de-sac in his 2000 Jaguar.
+After going to the restaurant, Tarsey did not take Elizabeth back to school.
+Instead, he drove her to the end of a cul-de-sac in his 2000 Jaguar.